scholarworks/sipity/README.md

 ### Conversions

-Taking a que from Avdi Grimm's "Confident Ruby", Conversions are responsible for coercing the input to another format.
+Taking a cue from Avdi Grimm's "Confident Ruby", Conversions are responsible for coercing the input to another format.
 The Conversions modules are designed to be either:

 * callable via module functions